mediadrop/mediadrop/doc/install/index.rst

 * `setuptools <http://pypi.python.org/pypi/setuptools>`_
 * `virtualenv <http://pypi.python.ort/pypi/virtualenv>`_

-MediaCore CE works with MySQL and PostgreSQL but so far MySQL-based setups have way more popularity (and some features like the DB-based full-text search are not yet available for PostgreSQL).
+MediaDrop works with MySQL and PostgreSQL but so far MySQL-based setups have way more popularity (and some features like the DB-based full-text search are not yet available for PostgreSQL).
 Therefore the following install docs assume you want to work with a MySQL database.
 If you're going with PostgreSQL you